JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Adds a tab at the displacement *tbPos*, with type *tbAlign*, and leader style, *tbLeader*.

 ```
-FUNCTION CTextPara2.AddTab (BYVAL tbPos AS SINGLE, BYVAL tbAlign AS LONG, BYVAL tbLeader AS LONG) AS HRESULT
+FUNCTION AddTab (BYVAL tbPos AS SINGLE, BYVAL tbAlign AS LONG, BYVAL tbLeader AS LONG) AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->AddTab(m_pTextPara2, tbPos, tbAlign, tbLeader))
    RETURN m_Result
 END FUNCTION